Helmy2/CleanEntry/README.md

 - To run on Android, select the composeApp run configuration.
 - To run on iOS, open the iosApp in Xcode and run it on a simulator or device.
 - To run on Desktop, select the desktop run configuration in Android Studio.
+- To run on Web (WasmJs), execute the Gradle task `./gradlew wasmJsBrowserDevelopmentRun` (or a similar task defined in your `build.gradle.kts`) and open the displayed URL (usually `http://localhost:8080`) in your browser.